 Post University Extends Offer to 2027 QB Evan Colon — A Hidden Gem Gaining Momentum

-Colon remains uncommitted, a reality he has openly acknowledged.
-His game plan?
-Compete hard, visit various campuses, and collect offers until mid-July.
-Currently, he’s hitting the camp circuit, showing off his skills to college coaches.
-Programs that do their homework are beginning to take notice; expect this buzz to amplify in the coming months.
+For now, Colon remains uncommitted, a sentiment he has expressed openly.
+His strategy?
+Compete fiercely, visit various campuses, and hope to accumulate offers through mid-July.
+He currently finds himself touring the camp circuit, impressing college coaches with his performances.
+As word spreads, programs that do their homework are beginning to take notice; this buzz is likely to intensify in the coming weeks.

-Evan Colon showcases a live arm and athleticism that can give defensive coordinators sleepless nights.
-This 2027 prospect from St. Mary’s in Rutherford, NJ, has quietly refined his skills while staying under the radar.
-Not only can he deliver pinpoint passes downfield, but he can also take off when the pocket collapses.
-In today’s fast-paced college football world, that dual-threat capability is invaluable.
+Right now, Colon boasts a powerful arm and athleticism that keep defensive coordinators tossing and turning at night.
+This 2027 recruit from St. Mary’s has been diligently refining his skills, all while flying largely under the radar.
+He can deliver precision passes deep down the field and isn’t afraid to take off and make plays when the pocket collapses.
+In the ever-evolving landscape of college football, that dual-threat capability is a tremendous asset.

-But here’s the catch: Colon isn't a one-dimensional player.
-He reads defenses well, navigates progressions, and makes swift decisions.
-His arm strength shines on both intermediate routes and deep throws.
-When the passing game stalls?
-He’s always a threat, capable of exploiting defenses with his legs.
-How can defenses cheat coverage or stack the box when they risk giving up big plays?
-That dual pressure often transforms good offenses into elite ones.
+Here’s the thing: Colon isn’t just a one-dimensional player.
+He reads defenses with ease, navigates progressions efficiently, and makes quick decisions.
+His arm strength shows itself on both intermediate routes and deep throws.
+When the passing game slows down, he remains a legitimate threat to exploit defenses with his legs.
+So how can defenses justify cheating coverage or overloading the box when they risk surrendering big plays?
+That dual threat transforms good offenses into elite ones.

-Head Coach Adam Schultz has built the Post University football program virtually from scratch.
-When the Eagles transitioned from Sprint Football to NCAA Division II competition in 2021, Schultz faced the massive challenge of turning a blank slate into a respected program.
-What he and his coaching staff have achieved in such a short time, despite limited resources, deserves recognition.
+Head Coach Adam Schultz plays a crucial role in molding the Post University football program.
+The Eagles transitioned from Sprint Football to NCAA Division II competition in 2021, and Schultz immediately faced the daunting task of building a respected program from scratch.
+What he and his staff have achieved in such a short time, despite limited resources, deserves notable recognition.

-Assistant wide receivers coach and Director of Football Operations Cody Kingsley plays a pivotal role in this transformation.
-He collaborates closely with skill position players and demonstrates a sharp eye for offensive talent.
-Offering a scholarship to Evan Colon indicates this staff isn’t just filling roster spots; they’re actively pursuing a vision for the future.
+Assistant wide receivers coach and Director of Football Operations Cody Kingsley is vital to this evolution.
+He works closely with skill position players, showcasing a keen eye for offensive talent.
+Offering a scholarship to Evan Colon clearly indicates that this staff isn’t just filling spots; they’re actively constructing a competitive future.

-Picture constructing an offense around Evan Colon; suddenly, defenses have to defend every inch of the field.
-They’d implement zone-read and RPO plays, knowing linebackers must account for Colon's running ability.
-If Schultz and his offensive staff can build a solid supporting cast—think dynamic receivers and a sturdy offensive line—Post’s offense could become a nightmare for opponents.
+Imagine a dynamic offense built around Evan Colon.
+Suddenly, defenses face an intricate dilemma: how do you cover every inch of the field?
+They would need to implement zone-read and RPO plays, fully aware that linebackers must keep an eye on Colon’s mobility.
+Should Schultz and his offensive staff assemble a strong supporting cast, filled with quick receivers and a formidable offensive line, Post’s offense could quickly become a nightmare for opposing teams.

-Pair that offensive potential with continued defensive growth under coordinator Ross Ragonesi, and you have the makings of a program poised to compete at the top tier of the NE10 within the next few years.
-The foundation is solid, the trajectory appears bright, and the coaching staff is keen to recruit players who can make a significant impact.
+Combine that offensive potential with continued defensive growth under coordinator Ross Ragonesi, and you have a program gearing up to compete at the top of the NE10 in upcoming years.
+The foundation is solid, the trajectory looks promising, and the coaching staff is dedicated to recruiting players capable of making a significant impact on the program’s future.

 The Recruitment Journey Is Just Beginning

-As of now, Evan Colon’s recruitment remains wide open.
-He’s not in a rush to make decisions, which illustrates a level of maturity uncommon for many players his age.
-This spring and summer, he’ll showcase his talents on the camp circuit, aiming to impress coaches with every throw and visit.
-Each encounter could lead to another offer, marking just the beginning of his recruitment odyssey.
+Evan Colon’s recruitment is wide open.
+He’s in no rush to make decisions, reflecting a level of maturity often rare in players his age.
+During this spring and summer, he’ll showcase his talents on the camp circuit, aiming to impress coaches with each throw and visit.
+What opportunities could each encounter lead to?
+Another offer could be just around the corner, marking the very beginning of his recruitment journey.

-Programs paying attention now have a chance to land a prospect destined for collegiate football.
-What remains uncertain is which program will ultimately win his commitment.
-When Colon makes that crucial decision on signing day following his senior year at St. Mary’s, the team that secures him will gain one of the more underrated quarterbacks in the 2027 class.
+For schools keeping a close eye, now is the time for action to potentially secure a player destined for collegiate stardom.
+The question remains: which program will emerge victorious in securing his commitment?
+When Colon finally makes that pivotal choice on signing day after his senior year at St. Mary’s, the team that lands him will gain one of the more underrated quarterbacks in the 2027 class.

-Post University’s decision to extend an offer speaks volumes about the confidence that Schultz and Kingsley have in Colon’s potential.
-Keep an eye on this name; remember this offer.
-Evan Colon’s journey is just getting started.
+Post University’s decision to extend an offer underscores the confidence Schultz and Kingsley have in Colon’s potential.
+Keep an eye on this name; it’s a moment worth remembering.
+Evan Colon’s journey is just beginning.

 🤖 Free AI Scouting Reports